an7user/SQL_scripts/SQL_SCRIPTS.md

 ![10_least](https://user-images.githubusercontent.com/90646142/136613557-49ea6869-7b8e-4772-be8b-ef0d84fa17b3.png)

-## Using GREATEST function to map the unit price of all the products with the price below 50 USD to 50 USD
+## Using GREATEST function to map the unit price of all the products with the price below 50 USD to a default price of 50 USD

 SELECT *,